Scottish Episcopal Church History

 This is, of course, exactly what happened - but the implications of the battle go much deeper.
 In the late 15th century the economics and politics of the western edge of Europe were dominated equally by France, England and Scotland.
 They were powerful and strong nations and had a pattern of shifting alliances.

-The defeat at Flodden removed both James IV, an educated and cultured Renaissance king, respected throughout Europe, and also the powerful military forces he had so carefully developed.
+The defeat at Flodden removed both James IV, an educated and cultured Renaissance king, of Scots, respected throughout Europe, and also the powerful military forces he had so carefully developed.
 It ended Scotland's role as a major nation in mediaeval Europe and, ever since, Scotland has struggled to avoid being dominated by England.

 The beginning of the United Kingdom has its roots in the marriage of James IV to Margaret Tudor, daughter of Henry VII of England.
-Their great-grandson, the Scottish king, James VI, succeeded to the throne of England in 1603 and ruled the two kingdoms in a personal union, keeping them as separate nations.
-It was not until 1707 that the Union of the Parliaments was agreed amid considerable difficulty and controversy in Scotland.
+Their great-grandson, the Scottish king, James VI, succeeded to the throne of England in 1603 and ruled the two kingdoms in a personal union, keeping them as separate countries.
+It was not until 1707 that the Union of the Parliaments was agreed, amid considerable difficulty and controversy in Scotland.

 But in 1513 Scotland, England and France were all strong nations.
 The French king asked for Scotland’s help in the Europe wide War of the Holy League, in which England and France were on opposite sides.
 It was a difficult moment for James.
 He was married to Margaret, sister of Henry VIII of England, and had obligations to Henry under the Treaty of Perpetual Peace which he had signed before his marriage, while - on the other hand - Scotland had a longer-standing alliance with France.
-He decided to try and distract Henry from his invasion of France by marching across the Border.
+He decided to try and distract Henry from his invasion of France by marching just a little way across the Border.

-Having, as honour demanded, given Henry notice of his intentions, James ordered his men to assemble at Edinburgh or, if more convenient, at Ellem Kirk in Berwickshire, bringing with them supplies for forty days.
+Having, as honour demanded, given Henry notice of his intentions, James asked his men to assemble at Edinburgh or, if more convenient, at Ellem Kirk in Berwickshire, bringing with them supplies for forty days.
 Around 30,000 answered the call - it was the largest army Scotland had ever gathered.
 A deeply pious man, James rode north to Ross-shire to pray at the Shrine of Saint Duthac at Tain before joining his army.

 The king’s heaviest guns left Edinburgh Castle on August 17th, each pulled by a team of thirty-two oxen, although the biggest gun of all, Mons Meg, was deemed too heavy to move.
 The lighter guns followed two days later with the main body of the army.
 The route was through Dalkeith and across the countryside to the Lammermuir Hills.
 At Ellem Kirk the king met those who had journeyed from Aberdeenshire, Angus, Fife and East Lothian.
 The whole army crossed the River Tweed near Coldstream on August 22nd and the invasion of a small corner of England began - as did the rain that was to play a crucial role in the days ahead.